 Focus on fundamental accounting concepts and their application in transaction analysis.
 Prepare and financial statements for business, proprietorships, partnerships, and corporations.
 Covers the use of special journals, accounting for cash, receivables, payables, long-life assets, inventories, and payroll.
 Includes basic financial statement analysis techniques and various tax forms required by state and federal agencies.
 Required textbook (included): Accounting e-book available through Blackboard.
 Suggested prerequisites: familiarity with the PC or Fundamentals of PC Use course.

 A study of analyzing, classifying, and recording business transactions in a manual and computerized environment.
 Emphasis on understanding the complete accounting cycle and preparing financial statements, and analyzing the information reflected.
-Required textbook: Accounting (digital book) is available through Blackboard at acconline.austincc.edu.
+Required textbook: Accounting e-book is available through Blackboard at acconline.austincc.edu.
 Suggested prerequisites: familiarity with the PC, or Fundamentals of PC Use course.